 As part of its efforts to assist growth in the Lao economy, Australia has, since July 2003, provided duty-free and quota-free access for Lao goods exported to Australia.
-Australia also supported Laos' accession to the WTO, including through provision of technical assistance to Laos for WTO accession.
-In June 2011, Australia and Laos concluded bilateral negotiations on market access, in support of Laos' WTO accession bid.
+Australia continues to support reforms that improve the business environment in Laos, particularly through our aid program.

-The private education market in Laos is very small but growing, and Australia is a favoured destination for those Lao students who can afford to study abroad.
+The private education market in Laos is very small but growing.
+Australia is a favoured destination for Lao students studying abroad.

 Information on doing business and opportunities in Laos

 Australia has a long history of successful development cooperation with Laos.
 The current strategy for Australian aid to Laos focuses on basic education, human resource development and trade reform and private sector competitiveness.